elastisys/compliantkubernetes-apps/tests/README.md

 Cypress have an extensive [documentation](https://docs.cypress.io) for writing tests.
 We currently import our own [`support.js`](common/cypress/support.js) support file that provides helper functions available using the `cy` object from within tests.
+IDE type checking for support functions is provided by adding stubs to the [`index.d.ts`](common/cypress/index.d.ts) file.

 The makefile will generate bats files to run the cypress to integrate both into the same test harness.